-The Leapfrog Safe Practices Leap (comprising 8 of the 31 NQF-endorsed practices) is applicable to both urban and rural hospitals.
+The Leapfrog Safe Practices Leap (comprising eight of the 31 NQF-endorsed practices) is applicable to both urban and rural hospitals.
 Any hospital in the U.S. is welcome to complete the Leapfrog Hospital Survey.
-The survey data are publicly displayed on The Leapfrog Group Web site, which is updated monthly throughout the annual survey submission cycle.
+The survey data are publicly displayed on The Leapfrog Group website, which is updated monthly throughout the annual survey submission cycle.
 The display has been formatted and worded so it is easily accessible to consumers, the primary audience for these data.

 Hospital Safety Score